 However, today it is becoming much less common for families to give up their children, and attitudes to disability are changing quite rapidly.
 We have been instrumental in bringing about this change, by bringing many teachers, directors of schools and orphanages and senior representatives of local and national government to the UK for educational visits.
 These visits show people a different way of life and the vast possibilities for children and adults with disabilities.

-Eleven years ago we set up Family Home 2000 for four young adults, three of whom had grown up at Zhuravichi and had never had the chance of an education or to lead independent lives.
+Fourteen years ago we set up Family Home 2000 for four young adults, three of whom had grown up at Zhuravichi and had never had the chance of an education or to lead independent lives.

-Two years later we set up a home for five young children in Rogachev, who came either from Zhuravichi or directly from the Home for Abandoned Babies in Gomel.
+Three years later we set up a home for five young children in Rogachev, who came either from Zhuravichi or directly from the Home for Abandoned Babies in Gomel.
 The children at Rodni Kut have a foster papa and a team of ‘aunties’ who share their care and provide a wonderful home environment for the children to develop in.